Plugins

 ...

-There's a slight difference compared to the previous run -- the "Hello, world!" message is gone.
-The reason is that we put it under an if condition which has not been entered because of the IDemoConfig.Enabled is false by default.
+There's a slight difference compared to the previous run -- the "Hello, world!" message is gone and the plugin shows as "Disabled".
+The reason is that the plugin's Enabled property returns false because IDemoConfig.Enabled defaults to false.
 Let's set it to true using the command line option as follows:

 Now we see that our message is back, and the configuration option works as intended!
 That is how to turn plugins on or off in Nethermind and provide other configuration options.